patricklafrance/shelby/README.md

 If you use a REST endpoint

     Shelby.ViewModel.extend({
-        _url: "_ENDPOINT_URL"
+        _url: "REST_ENDPOINT_URL"
     });

-Otherwise, for an RPC endpoint (they are not all mandatories, you only define those that you need)
+Otherwise, for an RPC endpoint (you only define the URLs that you need)

     Shelby.ViewModel.extend({
         _url: {